 1 9 6 3 – 1 9 6 6 (UK)

-For teenagers all over Britain, early Friday evenings were dominated by one programme – Ready, Steady, Go! – which promised "the weekend starts here”.
+For teenagers all over Britain, early Friday evenings were dominated by one 30-minute programme – Ready, Steady, Go! – which promised, “the weekend starts here”.

-The first show aired on 9 August 1963 and was presented by Keith Fordyce (pictured at right with Mick and Keith) and David Gell, with 200 kids in the studio.
+The first show aired at 7 pm on Friday 9 August 1963 and was presented by Keith Fordyce and David Gell, with 200 kids in the studio.

 Originally only broadcast in the London area, over the next three years, Ready, Steady, Go! proved to be quite simply the best television pop show ever, combining its unique atmosphere and vitality with the best sounds around.

-From the opening title music - Manfred Mann‘s countdown-like 5-4-3-2-1 – the show oozed vitality, and the studio discotheque set allowed the general public onto the studio floor for dancing and mingling with the appearing stars.
+From the opening title music – originally The Surfaris‘ Wipe Out but replaced in January 1964 by Manfred Mann‘s countdown-like 5-4-3-2-1 – the show oozed vitality, and the studio discotheque set allowed the general public onto the studio floor for dancing and mingling with the appearing stars.

 Cathy was totally unspoiled.
-She lived with her parents and admitted that her favourite programme was Danger Man: “He’s my idea of a smashing, terrific looking chap”.
-And in spite of her new-found fame, she still dusted her production office every day.
+She lived with her parents and admitted that her favourite programme was Danger Man: “He’s my idea of a smashing, terrific-looking chap”.
+And despite her new-found fame, she still dusted her production office every day.

-A 1964 spin-off series featured the RSG! team in a talent competition show called Ready, Steady, Win! searching for new pop talent.
-The panel of judges included Brian Epstein, Bill Haley and Brian Matthew.
+A 1964 spin-off series featured the RSG! team in a talent competition show called Ready, Steady – Win! searching for new pop talent.
+The panel of judges changed constantly but included Brian Epstein, Bill Haley, Lulu, Mick Jagger, Helen Shapiro and Brian Matthew.

-The final show aired on 23 December 1966, a victim of more progressive fashions.
+The final episode of Ready, Steady, Go! – titled Ready, Steady, Goes! – aired on 23 December 1966, a victim of more progressive fashions and rising production costs.